preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 **********
 What you can set under General depends on if you select a section with columns or a section with tabs.

+**Note!** In Omnia 6.5, there's four section types available; Column, Tab, Accordion and Stepper.
+See below for more information.

 General settings for a section with columns
 ------------------------------------------------
 For a section with columns, the following can be set: